MrFriendCS/MrFriendCS.github.io/H-CS-SDD.md

 	line = file.readline()
 ```

-Increase the index of where the next element will be stored.
+Increase the index of where the next element will be stored, and back to `while` statement.

 ``` python
 	index = index + 1